CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T002-SBS.md

 ## Create a new GitHub Action Workflow that builds and pushes with Docker Compose

-When we start to use docker-compose as our mechanism to build and push containers, we need to give docker compose instructions where to find the Docker files that can be used to build the images.
-We already have a `docker-compose.yml` file in our repository, but this contains the name of the images, and not the instructions to build the containers.
+When we start to use docker-compose as our mechanism to build and push containers, we need to give docker-compose instructions where to find the Docker files that can be used to build the images.
+We already have a `docker-compose.yml` file in our repository, but this contains the name of the images and not the instructions to build the containers.

-Before performing the next steps, you will need to enable the Improved Container Support so as to use GitHub Container Registry.
+Before performing the next steps, you will need to enable the Improved Container Support to use GitHub Container Registry.
       - In the upper-right corner of any page, click your profile photo, then click Feature preview.
       - On the left, select "Improved container support", then click Enable.